bradhowes/AUv3Support/README.md

 # AUv3Support

-In the AUv3-Support product you will find various classes and extension to make things easier when working with AUv3
+In the AUv3-Support product you will find various classes and extensions to make things easier when working with AUv3
 components:

-- Editors -- a collection parameter editors that work on iOS and macOS via protocol conformance.
-They properly update themselves when a audio unit loads a preset, and they properly communicate changes made the user.
+- Editors -- a collection of parameter editors that work on iOS and macOS via protocol conformance.
+They properly update themselves when a audio unit loads a preset, and they properly communicate changes made by the user or by another control, perhaps external.
 There is a `BooleanParameterEditor` that works with a UISwitch/NSSwitch control, and there is a `FloatParameterEditor` that works with anything that can report out a floating-point value as well as the min/max ranges the value may have.
 - AudioUnitLoader -- a basic AUv3 host that locates your AUv3 component and connects it up
 - SimplePlayEngine -- a simple AudioUnit graph that plays audio from a file and sends it through the loaded component and then to the speaker.
 - UserPresetManager -- manages the user presets of an AUv3 component
-- Extensions -- folder with sundry extensions that makes life easier
+- Extensions -- folder with sundry extensions that makes life better
-- Resources -- audio files that can be played using the `SimplePlayEngine`
+- Resources -- audio files that can be played using the `SimplePlayEngine`.
+Useful when demoing a filter.

 # AUv3Support-iOS